valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Conference.md

 This tutorial is for developers interested in database systems, and the technologies above.
 Required background:

-* basic programming familiarity (e.g, understand program structure, event-oriented programming)
+* Basic programming familiarity (e.g, understand program structure, event-oriented programming) - Python experience is not required

-* some database background (you are good to go if you have a basic understanding of tables, columns and foreign keys)
+* Some database background (if you have heard of tables, columns and foreign keys, you are good to go)

 ## Outline